The environments of the radio galaxy population in SIMBA: Simulations

-To identify galaxies, a friends-of-friends galaxy finder is applied to all stars, black holes, and gas elements with a density above that of the star formation density threshold of $n_{H}>0.13$ H atoms~cm$^{-3}$.
+\simba\ identifies halos on the fly during the simulation via a friends-of-friends algorithm with a linking length 0.2 times the mean inter-particle spacing.
+This is applied to all stars, black holes, and gas elements with a density above that of the star formation density threshold of $n_{H}>0.13$ H atoms~cm$^{-3}$.
 Above the star formation density threshold, \simba\ stochastically spawns star particles from gas elements with the same mass.
-Galaxies are resolved down to $\mstar=5.8\times10^{8}\msun$.
+Galaxies are resolved down to 32 star particles, above which galaxies properties are computed reliably.
+This resolution is equivalent to a minimum galaxy stellar mass of $\mstar=5.8\times10^{8}\msun$.